Offshore Consents – Original Application

 This information was collected to inform a detailed Environmental Impact Assessment (EIA), which was submitted with an application for consent for the offshore elements.
 This information is set out in an Environmental Statement, which can be viewed on the ‘downloads’ section of this website.

-The application for consent for the offshore elements of the project was submitted to the Scottish Ministers (Marine Scotland) in July 2012.
+The application for consent for the offshore elements of the project was submitted to Scottish Government Ministers (Marine Scotland) in July 2012.
 Consent was granted in October 2014.

 Offshore Consents – New Application

 The RSPB’s concerns were initially upheld in a decision of the Outer House of the Court of Session in July 2016.
-This was appealed by the Scottish Ministers and in May 2017 the Inner House overturned the original decision, resulting in the reinstatement of the consents.
-In June 2017 the RSPB sought leave to appeal to the Supreme Court which was denied by the Inner House.
-In August 2017, the RSPB sought leave to appeal to the Supreme Court in London directly which was subsequently refused on Tuesday, 7 November.
-The Supreme Court’s decision to refuse RSPB Scotland’s application to appeal the Scottish Court’s earlier ruling clears the way to proceed with the construction of the 450MW Neart na Gaoithe (NnG) offshore wind farm.
+This was appealed by Scottish Government Ministers and in May 2017 the Inner House overturned the original decision, resulting in the reinstatement of the consents.
+In June 2017, the RSPB sought leave to appeal to the Supreme Court which was denied by the Inner House.
+In August 2017, the RSPB sought leave to appeal to the Supreme Court in London directly which was subsequently refused in November 2017.
+The Supreme Court’s decision to refuse RSPB Scotland’s application to appeal the Scottish Court’s earlier ruling clears the way to proceed with the construction of NnG.
 Read the full press statement here.

 Onshore Planning Permission